-The bill authorizes equipping a motor vehicle with any type of ground effect lighting rather than only neon ground effect lighting, as authorized by current law.
+The bill authorizes equipping a motor vehicle with any type of ground effect lighting rather than only neon ground effect lighting, as had been authorized.
 The bill makes conforming amendments to specify that no portion of the bulb or lighting fixture, rather than neon tubes, can be visible and makes conforming amendments to the definition of "ground effect lighting," which is lighting that illuminates the ground below the vehicle.